kaankoken/ci-template/README.md

 > **Note**
 >
-> Before you start, you need to create an `Github App` for your organization or Github account.
+> Before you start, you need to create a `Github App` for your organization or Github account.
 > Please visit [here](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app)

-After you registered your app, you need to assign some permissions of your needs.
+After you register your app, you need to assign some permissions for your needs.

 Developer Settings > Github Apps > Edit > Permissions & events